german/redis_orm/README.md

 ## File attachment management with paperclip and redis

-I wrote [3 simple steps](http://def-end.com/post/6669884103/file-attachment-management-with-paperclip-and-redis) you should follow to manage your file attachments with redis and paperclip.
+[3 simple steps](http://def-end.com/post/6669884103/file-attachment-management-with-paperclip-and-redis) you should follow to manage your file attachments with redis and paperclip.

 ## Tests

 Though I'm a big fan of the Test::Unit all tests are based on RSpec.
-And the only reason I did it are *before(:all)* and *after(:all)* hooks.
+And the only reason I use RSpec is possibility to define *before(:all)* and *after(:all)* hooks.
 So I could spawn/kill redis-server's process (from test_helper.rb):

 ```ruby
 RSpec.configure do |config|